-Flag: A sign consisting of any fabric containing distinctive colors, patterns, logos, or symbols.
+Flag: A sign consisting of any fabric containing distinctive colors, patterns, logos, or symbols, such as a symbol of a government or any other entity or organization.

-Freestanding sign: A sign which is supported by one or more columns, uprights, or braces, in or upon the ground, is not attached to a building, and is not mobile or temporary.
-A freestanding sign may only identify a business, person, thing, or event located on the premises and advertise goods, products or services sold, manufactured, or delivered on the premises where the sign is located, as well as any non-commercial message.
+Freestanding sign: A sign which is supported by one or more columns, uprights, or braces, in or upon the ground, is not attached to a building, and is not mobile or temporary; a billboard or outdoor advertising sign or structure shall not be deemed a freestanding sign for purposes of this article.
 The term "freestanding sign" includes but is not limited to the following: